B. 1983, Kuwait (of Palestinian origin).

 Working between cinema, photography and installation, Basma al-Sharif de-territorialises a singular perspective, reconceiving it with a more subjective, fallible vision of both History and the future as well as a questioning of the present.
 While referencing the collective experience of cinema, her works create immersive experiences with still and moving images, drawings, and sound.
 She explores the legacy of the Colonial as it transitions into Neo-Colonialism.

 Basma Alsharif (b.
-1983 in Kuwait, of Palestinian origin) grew up between France, the United States and the Gaza Strip, and currently lives and works in Cairo, Egypt.
+1983 in Kuwait, of Palestinian origin) grew up between France, the United States and the Gaza Strip, and currently lives and works in Berlin, Germany.
 Her numerous films and audiovisual installations have been shown in numerous international festivals and museums.
-Among her recent personal exhibition: And Therefore A Philistine, SALT Galata, Istanbul (2020); A Philistine, CCA: Center for Contemporary Art, Glasgow (2019); Basma Alsharif, Museum of Contemporary Art, Toronto (2019); The Gap Between Us, The Mosaics Room, London (2018); Renée’s Room, Les Modules – Palais de Tokyo, Paris (2015).
-Her work was included in the Aichi Triennial, the Whitney Biennale – where her feature film Ouroboros premiered in 2017 -, the Sharjah Biennale and Manifesta 8.
+Among her recent personal exhibitions: And Therefore A Philistine, SALT Galata, Istanbul (2020); A Philistine, CCA: Center for Contemporary Art, Glasgow (2019); Basma Alsharif, Museum of Contemporary Art, Toronto (2019); The Gap Between Us, The Mosaics Room, London (2018); Renée’s Room, Les Modules – Palais de Tokyo, Paris (2015).
+Her work was included in the Aichi Triennial, the Whitney Biennale -where her feature film Ouroboros premiered in 2017-, the Sharjah Biennale and Manifesta 8.
 She has been nominated for the Paulo Cunha e Silva Art Prize (2019), the Abraaj Art Prize (2018) and was also part of the first group of artists to benefit from the Consortium Commissions programme of the Mophradat organisation.

 Her first exhibition at Imane Farès, On Love & Other Landscapes, with Yazan Khalili, was held in 2013.